 - Remove any leftover yard decorations.

-- Check the starter rope for off-season fraying, the gas tank for splits or leaks and check to see if the tubes are firmly connected.
+- Check the starter rope for off-season fraying, and the gas tank for splits or leaks.
+Also, check to see if the tubes are firmly connected.

 - Leaves done falling?
 Clean out the gutters/eaves as yearly home maintenance.

-For many, November means cold weather and homeowners need to make cold-weather changes in their landscaping.
+For many, November means cold temperatures, and homeowners need to make cold-weather changes in their landscaping.
 Here are some seasonal maintenance tasks to remember for winter.

-- Similarly, empty the water from your garden hoses and bring them in.
-Then open the valves on all your outdoor spigots to drain water from the lines so pipes don’t freeze and crack during a stretch of low-temp days.
+- Similarly, empty the water from your garden hoses, and bring them in.
+Then, open the valves on all of your outdoor spigots to drain water from the lines, so pipes don’t freeze and crack during a stretch of low-temp days.

 - Do you have any small trees or shrubs that could use tree-wrapping or sheltering to protect them from winter wind and freezing temps?
-Now’s the time.
+Now is the time to do that.

 - Many of the plants you might have in your flower beds need care, include trimming back, to ensure they survive the winter and thrive again next spring.